 6. Positive and Negative Thinking

-Researchers are finding more and more evidence pointing to the many benefits of optimism and positive thinking.
-Such findings suggest that not only are positive thinkers healthier and less stressed, but they also have greater overall well-being.
+More researchers are finding evidence leading to the many benefits of positive thinking.
+These findings suggest that positive thinkers are healthier and less stressed, leading to greater overall health and well-being.

 - Increased life span